Guest post by Sherry of This House of Joy

 How much water should you drink per day?

 Aim to drink 1/2 of your body weight in ounces per day.
 To make it easy, portion it out in a large thermos at the beginning of the day.
-To ensure you are getting enough minerals, add a pinch of sea salt to each glass of water you drink.
+Ensure you are getting enough minerals by adding a pinch of sea salt to each glass of water you drink.

 To find out more, check out: